Open rate: Email Open Rate

 The open rate of any given email can vary based on a number of variables.
 For example, the type of industry the email is being sent to.
 In addition, the day and time an email is scheduled or sent to recipients can have an effect on email open rate.
 The length of an email's subject line can also affect whether or not it is opened.

 Tracking Concerns Open rates is one of the earliest metrics applied in email marketing, but its continued use has become controversial due to conflicting views on its usefulness.

-The open rate for an email sent to multiple recipients is then most often calculated as the total number of "opened" emails, expressed as a percentage of the total number of emails sent or—more usually—delivered.
+The open rate for an email sent to multiple recipients is then most often calculated as the total number of “opened” emails, expressed as a percentage of the total number of emails sent or—more usually—delivered.
 The number delivered is itself measured as the number of emails sent out minus the number of bounces generated by those emails.

 This method leads to problems with interpretation, since the request for the tracking image gives no indication of whether the email's recipient actually viewed or read the email or its contents.

 In addition, many webmail services and email clients block images by default, or the recipient may elect to receive text-only versions of an email.
 In both cases, no image call can ever be made, further reducing the accuracy of the open rate measure.

 As a result, open rates are broadly rejected as an absolute measure of a commercial email's performance.
 However, many marketers use open rates as a relative measure, for example to compare the performances of emails sent to similar recipient groups, but at different times or with different subject headers.

+The normal open rate for different businesses and types of messages can vary.
+According to 2023 statistics, overall it is approximately 30–40%.
+In the finance and real estate industries, the percentage is generally higher than in IT or education sectors.
+The healthcare and beauty industries have an average open rate of 23.58%, while the food service or restaurant industry can expect a higher rate (41.37%).
+Sometimes 20% can be a good indicator, and sometimes even 30% can be below the norm for a specific sector.
+The main goal is for the rate to remain stable or show improvements compared to previous campaigns.

+Usually, the open rate is analyzed in conjunction with other metrics: clicks, conversion, unsubscribe numbers, and complaints.
+This comprehensive analysis is necessary to get a complete picture of the campaign's effectiveness.

+There are several sociological and technical trends that influence the open rate: